US Releases Names and Images As It Prepares to Deport 335 West Africans, Including 30 Ghanaians

 Read also

-Liberia comes second with 94 persons, whereas Ghana comes third on the list with 30 persons set to be deported back to the country.
+Liberia comes second with 94 people, while Ghana comes third on the list with 30 people set to be deported back to the country.

-In the case of Ghana, the persons who have been earmarked for deportation committed various offences such as shoplifting, cruelty towards children, fraud, damage of property, weapons offences, domestic violence, and illegal use of credit cards.
+In the case of Ghana, the persons who have been earmarked for deportation allegedly committed offences including shoplifting, cruelty towards children, fraud, damage of property, weapons offences, domestic violence, and illegal use of credit cards.

-The rest include impersonation, burglary, assault, false statements, identity theft, money laundering, smuggling aliens, and extortion, among others.
+The rest are said to include impersonation, burglary, assault, false statements, identity theft, money laundering, smuggling aliens, and extortion, among others.

 Nigeria: 110